NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 13, 2020
 - Added metadata to the site's pages: description, keywords, title, author.
 Also added a noindex to the backend site page.
 - Added google analytics tracking.
+- Added new image to readme display of backend.
+They now contain the sources section.

 ## July 12, 2020
 - Added a source section to the uploading page as well as the archive page (each biography has its own sources section).